redbadger/crux/docs/src/getting_started/web_react.md

 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

 But we won't call `wasm-pack` directly.
-Instead we'll use a NextJS plugin to do this for us.
+Instead we'll use a Next.js plugin to do this for us.
 That way the shared library will be compiled to WebAssembly when we build our app using `pnpm`.

 Add the `wasm-pack-plugin` to our project: